kehantan/labbook/docs/assays/mtt.rst

 * Phosphate buffer saline (1x PBS)
 * 15 ml centrifuge tube

-Assume cells were culture in a T25 flask.
+Assume cells were cultured in a T25 flask.

 #.
 Remove media from culture flask.
 #.
 Dispense 600-800 uL of PBS into culture flask.